Professional- Level Guidance Navigating the Social Security Disability Benefits Process

-Social Security Disability Questions
+Common Questions about Social Security Disability Benefits

-Should I apply for disability?
+Should I apply right away, or wait?

 When should I apply for disability benefits?

 Unless you have an obvious long-term disability, the best time to apply for Social Security disability benefits is 6-9 months after you stop working.
 To apply, call the SSA at 800-772-1213 or visit www.socialsecurity.gov/applyfordisability/adult.htm.

 If my claim for Social Security disability benefits is denied, how long will an appeal take?